monocle/sirtestalots/README.md

 ## Contributing

-All are welcomed, just create a Github issue.
+All are welcomed.
+Just create a Github issue.